Student orientation

 Student orientation or new student orientation (often encapsulated into an orientation week, o-week, frosh week, welcome week or freshers' week) is a period before the start of an academic year at a university or tertiary institutions.
 A variety of events are held to orient and welcome new students during this period.
 The name of the event differs across institutions.
 Post-secondary institutions offer a variety of programs to help orient first year students.
 These programs can range from voluntary community building activities (frosh week) to mandatory credit-based courses designed to support students academically, socially, and emotionally.
 Some of these programs occur prior to the start of classes while other programs are offered throughout the school year.
 A number of research studies have been done to determine the factors to be considered when designing orientation/transition programs.

 Although usually described as a week, the length of this period varies widely from university to university and country to country, ranging from about three days to a month or even more (e.g. four or five weeks, depending on the program, at Chalmers).
 The length of the week is often affected by each university's tradition as well as financial and physical constraints.
 Additionally, institutions may include programming in the summer months before the first-year to aid in the transition.
-Some programs may be audience-specific (i.e. international orientation, transfer student orientation, graduate student orientation).
-This may also be referred to as orientation or orientation programs.
+Some programs may be audience-specific, such as international orientation, transfer student orientation, graduate student orientation.